advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-DelegatePermissions.md

 ![Admin consent prompt upon sign in](../../../images/troubleshooting/auth/ProvidingAdminConsentCensored.PNG)

+> [!NOTE]
-> Note: For more information on the difference between these types of permissions, see the section **Configuring a client application to access web APIs** in this article: [Integrating Applications with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-integrating-applications).
+> For more information on the difference between these types of permissions, see the section **Configuring a client application to access web APIs** in this article: [Integrating Applications with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-integrating-applications).

 Once you accept this prompt, all users in the tenant should be able to sign in and should not have to individually consent to these permissions, since the tenant admin has already consented on their behalf.